Nala (cat): Popularity

-In October 2023, Nala rose to popularity in the local area and on the internet after his owner created a Facebook page called The Adventures of Nala, where hundreds of people shared their pictures of Nala.
-He drew national media attention, appearing on BBC News, Sky News and ITV's Lorraine, where he was dubbed the "unofficial ticket officer" of Stevenage station.
-Shaun Smith, Great Northern's station manager at Stevenage, praised the effects Nala is having on the community, saying "She's breaking down barriers by making people smile and starting cheerful conversations between staff and customers."
+In October 2023, Nala rose to popularity in the local area and on the internet after her owner created a Facebook page called The Adventures of Nala, where hundreds of people shared their pictures of Nala.
+She drew national media attention, appearing on BBC News, Sky News and ITV's Lorraine, where she was dubbed the "unofficial ticket officer" of Stevenage station.
+Shaun Smith, Great Northern's station manager at Stevenage, praised the effects Nala was having on the community, saying "She's breaking down barriers by making people smile and starting cheerful conversations between staff and customers."

-In addition to the Facebook page, which has over 4,500 followers, Nala has accounts on TikTok and Instagram where pictures and videos of him are shared.
+In addition to the Facebook page, which has over 25,000 followers, Nala has accounts on TikTok and Instagram where pictures and videos of her are shared.
+In November 2023, Nala released her debut Christmas single "Check Meowt", which initially premiered on BBC Three Counties Radio.

+Nala has also appeared in a popular children's book called 'Aliens at the Panto - with Nala the cat', where Nala's adventures around Stevenage include a visit to the annual pantomime at the Gordon Craig Theatre.

-Katie Grant, an IT specialist onboard the RRS Sir David Attenborough, knows Nala from passing through the railway station.
-In 2024, Grant chose to include a photo of Nala, who she describes as a social media "star", in the "Pets Corner" onboard the ship.
+Katie Grant, an IT specialist onboard the RRS Sir David Attenborough, knew Nala from passing through the railway station.
+In 2024, Grant chose to include a photo of Nala, whom she describes as a social media "star", in the "Pets Corner" onboard the ship.
 Grant told the BBC this was "so Nala can bring joy to everyone who visits the Sir David Attenborough".

+In June 2026, the local council approved plans to install a 1.7m sculpture by artist Ben Twiston-Davies near the entrance to the train station.